Dental Implants for Odessa, TX

 Traditional tooth replacement options restored only those parts of teeth visible when patients smile, but without the supportive root structure, these replacement teeth do not fully restore the form, function, and overall oral health of a damaged smile.
 Dental implants offer patients complete tooth replacement restoring lost teeth from the roots up.
 If you’re missing one or more teeth, contact Boyles General Dentistry to find out about dental implant-retained tooth replacement solutions available at our Odessa, Texas dentistry practice.

 Dental implant supported tooth replacement takes place in two phases.
 The first phase is the surgical placement of the dental implant posts.
 A small incision is made in the gum line, and the dental implant post is inserted.
+Our doctors use the latest technology and can offer surgically guided placement when needed to ensure that your implant is properly placed.
 Once the post is in position, a protective covering is placed to allow the implant to fuse with the jawbone and gum tissue.
 This fusion is referred to as osseointegration and can take anywhere from three to six months.
 Once the dental implant is fused with the jawbone, it mimics the natural function of the lost root structure and can support a prosthetic tooth.
 At this point, patients return to our office for the restoration phase of treatment.

 Implant-Retained Crowns & Bridges